karunmatthew/IntentClassifier/IntentClassification/README.md

     The test file can be found inside the ./data-test folder
     ```

-6. To test the rasa model, one sample at a time
+6. To test the rasa model manually using RASA shell (typing in one sample at a time)

     (i)   Bring up the rasa shell window with the appropriate model file
           rasa shell nlu -m models/20201027-211357.tar.gz